sts10/linux-notes-mdbook/src/initial-setup/go.md

 To prevent engines from making moves _right_ when you initially attach them (which can be annoying if you just want to use the engine to analyze possible moves [see below]), I would go to File > Preferences and uncheck "Start game right after attaching engines".
 The con to this is that to start playing a game against an engine, you have to first attach it ("Engines" > "Attach"), then (sometimes) tell it to start playing ("Engines" > "Start Playing").

-## Analysis
+## Using a game engine to do analysis of a game in Sabaki

-Some of these engines allow you to analyze next moves.
+Some of these engines  -- like LeelaZero and Pachi -- allow you to analyze next moves (though usually only on 19x19 games it seems?).
+To do this:

-1. "Engines" > "Toggle Analysis" gives you a heat map of what Leela likes for the next move.
+1. "Engines" > "Toggle Analysis" gives you a heat map of what the engine likes for the next move.
 Leela will do both show the analysis of its moves _as well as_ provide analysis for your move (you can accept by clicking on the green blob, or move somewhere else)
-2. With "Analysis" toggled on, you can also hover a piece over a space and Leela will play out the game from there, if you were to move there.
+2. With "Analysis" toggled on, you can also hover a piece over a space and the engine will play out the game from there, if you were to move there.

-If the GPU load gets to be too much, you can always make Leela suspend by going to "Engines" > "Suspend".
-Toggling Analysis off will help too, as Leela won't think during your move.
+If the GPU load gets to be too much, you can always make the engine suspend by going to "Engines" > "Suspend".
+Toggling Analysis off will help too, as the engine won't think during your move.